When I tried to convert Google Chat Bot responses to rich text, I ended up having to deal with the HTML restrictions of Cards V2

 Summary

-Google Chat Cards V2's textParagraph has the constraint of limited available HTML tags, but with some ingenuity, quite rich displays can be achieved.
+Although Google Chat Cards V2's textParagraph has the constraint of a limited set of supported HTML tags, with some ingenuity you can achieve quite rich displays.

 To summarize what I learned:

-1. Cards V2 uses restricted HTML, not Markdown — Understanding the supported tags and inserting a conversion layer is the practical approach
+1. Cards V2 uses restricted HTML, not Markdown — It's practical to understand the supported tags and insert a conversion layer

-2. LLM → Markdown → restricted HTML pipeline — Have the LLM output token-efficient Markdown, and separate the display responsibility to the conversion engine
+2. LLM → Markdown → restricted HTML pipeline — Have the LLM output token-efficient Markdown, and delegate display responsibility to the conversion engine

-4. Prohibit unsupported syntax in the system prompt — Not just "don't use this" but also "use this instead"
+5. Prohibit unsupported syntax in the system prompt — Don't just say "don't use this"; also say "use this instead."
+For cases like URLs that "look like paths but are different," exclude them explicitly

-5. <font color> is surprisingly useful — Significantly improves visibility of status displays
+6. <font color> is surprisingly useful — The visibility of status displays improves dramatically

-The HTML constraints of Cards V2 look strict at first glance, but conversely, with fewer supported tags, the conversion engine logic can be kept simple.
+The HTML constraints of Cards V2 may seem strict at first, but on the flip side, having fewer supported tags means the conversion engine logic can be kept simple.
 About 80 lines with mistune's custom renderer, under 200 lines including tests.
-I think the return on investment is high.
+A high return on investment.

 References